drachen2299/QUIZ-ard/game_rules_and_sudo_code.md

 # Game Rules
-How the game will work,
+How the game will work;

 Players play a quiz, if they answer 5 questions right they get to the final boss, which will give you three chances to beat him.